Punktum-dk/rp-service-specification/README.md

 #### Set auto-expire/renewal for a domain name

-The default setting for auto-expire and auto-renewal can be controlled on an account level and is set when a domain name is created.
+The default setting for automatic expiration and renewal can be controlled on an account level and is set when a domain name is created.

 It can also be set for a single domain name.